Leadership Lessons from IKEA

-The IKEA Effect is a fascinating part of our psychological operating system, and understanding how to use it is hugely advantageous for every leader.
+The IKEA Effect is a fascinating part of our psychological operating system.
+Understanding how to use it is hugely advantageous for every leader.

 Simply put, people who expend effort or experience difficulty in accomplishing something will be happier than if that result had come to them easily.

-Anyone who has worn out their fingers putting together a poäng chair with an allen wrench fully understands this mix of relief and satisfaction that comes with sitting in that completed chair.
+Anyone who has worn out fingers putting together a Poäng chair with an allen wrench fully understands this mix of relief and satisfaction that comes with sitting in that completed chair.

 Labor of Love

-Of course, not only IKEA uses this to their advantage.
+Of course, not only IKEA applies this effect to their advantage.
 We see similar results in Subway restaurants, at u-pick fruit farms, and with parents who get their children to help cook vegetables that might otherwise go uneaten.

 Harvard researchers closely studied this direct correlation between labor and love and found that the IKEA Effect can lead us to think, 'If I'm part of the process, I'll believe the final product is better, regardless of the quality of that result.'